 Your sender reputation then goes down the tubes, with bad word of mouth spreading so quickly your letters will not even be delivered to your valid, existing mailboxes!

 This is why E-goi automatically marks as invalid some email addresses on your lists.
 Hard bounces are marked as invalid immediately, while soft bounces will be marked as invalid after a number of repeated undeliverables in a given time frame.

-What happens with the contacts that have invalid emails?
+What happens with contacts that have invalid emails?

-Don't worry, those contacts will stay on your list!
+Don't worry, those people will stay on your list!

-A little red bullet will appear beside each email marked as invalid, and you will be disable to send communications over them by email.
+A little red dot will appear beside each email marked as invalid, which means E-goi won't try to email them anything anymore.

-The good news: those contacts will remain Active on your List and you can keep sending communications over them by SMS :)
+The good news: those contacts' status will remain Active on your List and you can keep sending communications over to them by SMS :)